 Where parking facilities would be located in areas with a history of heavy industrial activity, hazardous materials contamination of soils and groundwater would be a concern.
 Before proceeding with construction, technical studies would need to be performed to determine whether hazardous materials are present.
-Mitigation typically would involve remediation measures as necessary to address any contamination problems, and measures to protect worker health and safety during construction.
+Mitigation would typically involve remediation measures to address any contamination problems, and measures to protect worker health and safety during construction.

-8.4.6 SOCIOECONOMIC
+5.4.6 SOCIOECONOMICS

-Property acquisitions may be necessary depending on the location of parking facilities proposed for expansion.
-In addition, depending on the locations selected, traffic attributable to parking expansion could affect recreational facilities.
-Any displacements of residents and businesses and recreational facility impacts would need to be evaluated and, if necessary, mitigated in subsequent project-level environmental documents.
-Any displacements would be conducted in accordance with requirements of applicable state and federal acquisition and relocation laws.
+Property acquisitions could be necessary depending on the location of parking facilities proposed for expansion.
+In addition, depending on the locations selected, traffic attributable to parking expansion could impact recreational facilities.
+Any displacement of residents or businesses or impacts on recreational facilities would need to be evaluated during subsequent project-level environmental review and, if necessary, mitigation measures provided.
+Any displacements would be conducted in accordance with applicable state and federal acquisition and relocation laws.

-8.4.7 LAND USE
+5.4.7 LAND USE

-Project-level parking expansion impact assessments would need to consider compatibility with surrounding land uses and planning documents of local jurisdictions, as applicable.
-In many cases, expanded BART parking facilities would be consistent with existing uses and would enhance local planning and redevelopment efforts, which would be a beneficial effect.
-In some cases, BART parking facilities could provide opportunities for shared parking for proposed residential, commercial, and retail uses in redevelopment areas, which would also be a beneficial effect.
+Project-level parking expansion assessments would need to consider compatibility with the surrounding land uses and applicable planning documents of local jurisdictions.
+In many cases, expanded BART parking facilities would be consistent with existing uses and would enhance local planning and redevelopment efforts, which would be a beneficial impact.
+In some cases, BART parking facilities could provide opportunities for shared parking with proposed residential, commercial, and retail uses in redevelopment areas, which would also be a beneficial impact.

-8.4.8 HYDROLOGY
+5.4.8 WATER RESOURCES AND WATER QUALITY

-Parking facilities would involve construction of impervious surfaces, which would reduce the amount of stormwater infiltration and increase the volume of surface water runoff.
-It is not anticipated that the expanded parking facilities would substantially alter existing drainage systems because a majority would be constructed within existing developed or partially developed areas.
+Parking facilities would involve the construction of impervious surfaces, which would reduce the amount of stormwater infiltration and increase the volume of surface water runoff.
+It is not anticipated that the expanded parking facilities would substantially alter existing drainage systems, because a majority of the parking would be constructed within existing developed or partially developed areas.
 Project-level evaluations would be conducted to determine the specific increase of impervious cover and resulting water runoff.
 In addition, best management practices required by regulatory agencies would be implemented to reduce runoff.